Hi, I’m Allison!

 So I made either the very brave or very dumb decision to take all that money, quit my job, start a blog, travel continuously, and see what happened.

-That was in 2016, and even after a world-wide pandemic, I can proudly say in 2022 that I’m still running this blog (as well as my other blogs on the Balkans and California) as my full-time career.
+That was in 2016, and even after a world-wide pandemic and several “unprecedented times”, I can proudly say in 2025 that I’m still running this blog (as well as my other blog on dive travel) as my full-time career.

 Since I took that leap, I’ve rode camels through the Sahara, boarded down an active volcano in Nicaragua (and slept atop other volcanoes), gone scuba diving on 4 continents, and climbed the highest mountain in Montenegro.

-I’ve gone dogsledding in Tromso and Abisko, seen the Northern lights in Lapland (several times!), rode a train through Switzerland for a week, swam with sharks in Belize, caved in Guatemala (and Belize and Budapest), canyoned in Nicaragua, took a helicopter over the Na Pali Coast of Kauai, and hot air ballooned in Cappadocia.
+I’ve gone dogsledding in Tromsø (and three other places!), seen the Northern lights in Lapland (several times!), rode a train through Switzerland for a week, swam with sharks in Belize and Fiji, caved in Guatemala (and Belize and Budapest), canyoned in Nicaragua, took a helicopter over the Na Pali Coast of Kauai, and hot air ballooned in Cappadocia.

 When not seeing the Northern lights, dogsledding is a fun way to pass the time